 Black Friday 2005: Silly Storage and Dancing Robots

-Black Friday 2006: Put All Your Money in CDsThis was the year that Circuit City offered a Canon Mini DVD Digital Camcorder for $349.99 as one of its promotional in-store lure items.
-Apparently we used to think recording video directly onto a DVD was the way of the future.
-And, apparently, there was also a time when $350 seemed like a "bargain" to do so.
+The year was 2006 and Circuit City offered a Canon Mini DVD Digital Camcorder for $349.99 to lure shoppers into their stores.
+Apparently we used to think recording video directly onto a DVD was the way of the future?
+(And $350 seemed like a "bargain" to do so?)

 Speaking of dead formats: That year, Target stepped up to the Black Friday plate and took a swing at offering a Dane-Elec 512MB Secure Digital Card for $7.97.
-In today's terms, that's an astonishing $15.94/GB.
+In today's terms, that's an astonishing $15.94 per GB.

-Something else that tickled our post-Thanksgiving wishbone in 2007 were the multiple stores that promoted deals on "candy bar" cell phones.
-The Apple iPhone had just been announced in the run-up to Black Friday, and it essentially made every other cell phone — "deal" or not — look like a steamy pile of... stuffing.
+Something else that tickled our post-Thanksgiving wishbone in 2007 were the multiple stores that had deals on "candy bar" cell phones.
+The Apple iPhone had just been announced, essentially making every other cell phone ("deal" or not) look like a steamy pile of... stuffing.
 But that didn't mean the stores wouldn't give it the ole' college try.
-For instance, Best Buy was hocking the Verizon LG Chocolate Cell Phone for $49.99 and, at the time, that was about as desirable as cell phones got.
+For instance, Best Buy was hawking the Verizon LG Chocolate Cell Phone for $49.99 and, at the time, that was about as desirable as non-iPhone cell phones got.
 It didn't have a mobile web browser in it or run apps at all!
 Ah, simpler times.

-Black Friday 2008: America's Funniest Home InjuriesIt was just five years ago that the world was introduced to the joys and horrors of the split skateboard.
+It was just six years ago that the world was introduced to the joys and horrors of the split skateboard.
 Twice as hard to ride as a normal skateboard, the two-piece Razor RipStik Caster Board was one of Target's Black Friday deals that year and was sold for $59.
 We wonder how many kids woke up on Christmas morning realizing they'd be spending Christmas night in the ER?
 It's the gift that keeps on giving (your child concussions).

 Fortunately, that year you could have picked up the Flip Video Ultra Series Camcorder for $129.99 from Staples to record your child's epic wipeout.
-Remember that 2008 was already several years into the Flip Cam's lifespan — and several years from its decline — but they were still selling like hot cakes that recorded video.
+Remember that 2008 was already several years into the Flip Cam's lifespan — and several years from its decline — but they were still selling like hot cakes.
 And why wouldn't they?
 They seemed like a good idea before we all had smartphones that took better video.
 (And before we all realized that we would never remember to put a video camera in our pocket each day before leaving the house.)

 Either way, we hope you enjoyed this non-sentimental, eye-rolling trip down Black Friday Memory Lane.
 Care to share with us the most hilarious Black Friday deal you were ever proud to have snagged?
 We'd love to know, so tell us in the comments below!

 Related DealNews Features: